matthewn4444/onscripter-plus-android/README.txt

 ===========================
 December 27, 2013

-Port of Onscripter for Android (http://onscripter.sourceforge.jp/android/android.html) that is compiled on Windows including full source (with dependencies).
+Fork of Onscripter for Android (http://onscripter.sourceforge.jp/android/android.html) that is compiled on Windows including full source (with dependencies).

 This Android application allows you to play visual novel games using the NScripter engine